Building a Comprehensive Data Privacy Programme: Four Actionable Steps for Technology Companies

 Most technology companies today understand that ensuring data privacy and protection is an imperative for their business; however, few manage this process well or even invest enough resources in that effort.
-As governments and consumers around the world continue to raise their expectations of how technology businesses should handle and process private and sensitive data, the need to both formalize and improve data privacy practices will become increasingly critical.
+As governments and consumers around the world continue to raise their expectations of how technology businesses should handle and process private and sensitive data, the need to both formalise and improve data privacy practices will become increasingly critical.
 Global technology companies in particular should reevaluate their geographic footprint with an eye towards ensuring compliance with global privacy laws.

 High-profile data breaches and concerns about poorly managed data-sharing practices with third-party vendors and service providers are helping fuel the concerns of regulators and consumers.
 They are also driving the development of more and more stringent regulations stipulating how companies should handle sensitive consumer data.